OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 Step 5.
 Install Advanced Components
 ===============================================

-This step is optionaly and only for advanced users.
+This step is optional and only for advanced users.
 We recommend you  familiarize with OpenNebula before installing these components.

 OpenNebula brings the following advanced components: